tweag/FawltyDeps/docs/DesignDoc.md

 The closest one could get to finding a package (i.e. import) name in PyPI is via its free text search.
 As stated above, this search is not done over the structured library information but over the information available on the PyPI web page of the library.
 As this search would understandably return many unrelated results, post-processing on these results is needed.
 This would consist of downloading and unpacking each library to extract the packages' names.
 While this might seem like an improvement over the whole PyPI mapping described above, keep in mind that some search terms (e.g. google) may return tens of thousands of records.

-Another limitation is that the import name is not guaranteed to be on the library’s web page so the search might not return the wanted library.
+A limitation is that the import name is not guaranteed to be on the library’s web page so the search might not return the wanted library.

+Another potential downside is that it's not uncommon to run CI in a heavily restricted network environment (e.g. using a URL allowlist).
+Getting such allow lists updated can, in some organizations, be pretty arduous.
+As such, the ability to run FawltyDeps entirely offline will likely lower the barrier to entry significantly.

 _Conclusion_